mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-space-toolkit/Aliens and Alien Worlds.md

 **Lushworld**: A warm world with a carbon dioxide atmosphere, rich in plant life.
 Roll again on the Habitable Worlds table.

-**Marginal World**: A world with an ecology in which Terran life is viable but at a disadvantage, due to local competition, rigorous conditions, or some combination.
+**Marginal World**: A world with an ecology in which [[Terra|Terran]] life is viable but at a disadvantage, due to local competition, rigorous conditions, or some combination.
 Roll again on the Habitable Worlds table.

 **Neonworld**: A relatively large terrestrial world with an atmosphere rich in the dense but chemically inert noble gas neon, allowing large flying creatures to exist if life develops.
 Roll again on the Habitable Worlds table.